-In wintertime, the snow albedo scheme is much more important than the background albedo in determining the surface albedo for high-latitude areas.
-The snow albedo scheme in REMO does not adequately represent the complex conditions over forests, with the linear dependence on snow surface temperature.
+In wintertime, the snow albedo scheme is much more important than the background albedo in determining the surface albedo for high latitudes.
+The snow albedo scheme in REMO does not adequately represent the complex conditions over forests with the linear dependence on snow surface temperature.
 Snow properties and canopy conditions, such as snow water content, grain size and snow pack thickness, as well as impurities on the snow surface, have a strong influence on snow albedo (Wiscombe and Warren, 1980).
 Moreover, there is no vertical structure of forests in REMO where the process of snow intercepted by canopy is crucial (Roesch et al., 2001).
 The canopy of forests is also important in causing a night-time warming by the shelter effect in areas with successful peatland forestation after about 15 years (Venäläinen et al., 1999).

-Besides, the subgrid variability of soil saturation within a model gridbox is taken into account as one-third times the model resolution in the simple bucket hydrology scheme in REMO LSS for this study, which is restricted by the 3km resolution of the FNFI land cover maps.
-This can lead to underestimation of the surface runoff because the differences between the two surface parameters, W{max} and W{min} are smaller over the model domain compared to those when using a 10 times finer resolution to represent the subgrid hydrologic heterogeneity with GLCCD or CLC (2006).
-The influence on surface runoff could also affect the precipitation and ET through soil moisture and be related to energy fluxes (Hagemann et al., 2013).
+Besides, soil moisture affects ET and precipitation, thus playing a vital role in energy partition and influencing surface temperature (Hagemann et al., 2013).
+The simple bucket soil moisture scheme used in this study is insufficient to represent the complex soil hydrological processes (Hagemann and Stacke, 2014).
+Also, the subgrid variability of soil saturation within a model grid box is taken into account as one-third the model resolution in the simple bucket hydrology scheme in REMO LSS for this study, which is restricted by the 3 km resolution of the FNFI land cover maps.
+This can lead to underestimation of the surface runoff because the differences between the two surface parameters, $W{max}$ and $W{min}$ , are smaller over the model domain compared to those when using a 10 times finer resolution to represent the subgrid hydrologic heterogeneity with the GLCCD or CLC (2006).